Tom Felton: 2012–2021: Post-Harry Potter projects

-2012–2021: Further film and television work

 In 2012, Felton appeared in the supernatural horror film The Apparition alongside an ensemble cast and indie drama From the Rough opposite Taraji P. Henson.
 Felton portrayed James Ashford, an arrogant member of nobility, in Belle (2013), which was released at the Toronto International Film Festival to critical praise.
 He starred opposite Elizabeth Olsen as Camille Raquin in Thérèse (2013).
 The film received mixed reviews; Roger Ebert referred to his performance as "suitably foppish and dopey" for the role.
 Felton starred in Labyrinth as Viscount Trencavel, which aired on Channel 4 in March 2013.

 Felton portrayed a US Navy airman in survival drama Against the Sun (2014), which faced mixed reception.

-In 2015, Felton reoccurred in Murder in the First on TNT as Erich Blunt:, as a Silicon Valley worker and murder suspect.
+In 2015, Felton recurred in Murder in the First on TNT as Erich Blunt:, as a Silicon Valley worker and murder suspect.
 Felton held supporting roles in films Risen (2016), a box office success, as well as Message from the King and A United Kingdom, both of which premiered at the 2016 Toronto International Film Festival.
 He also lent his voice to the English version of Sheep and Wolves (2016), a fantasy-comedy film.
 From 2016 to 2017, He appeared as Doctor Alchemy in the third season of The CW's The Flash.
 Felton's character was a CSI lab partner to the titular character and love interest of Killer Frost.
 Felton portrayed a dog handler for the US Army in Gabriela Cowperthwaite's Megan Leavey (2017), a biographical indie drama based on the life of Corporal Megan Leavey.
 That year, Felton also appeared in drama film Feed and action-thriller Stratton.